If you want to learn to can your own food, but have no idea how to use a pressure canner, never fear!

 - Remember to make sure all your lids are on properly!

 - After your jars are in place, it’s time to lock on the lid.
-First, you need to make sure the rubber gasket in fitted in correctly, lying flat in it’s bed, and not bubbling up anywhere.
+First, you need to make sure the rubber gasket is fitted correctly, lying flat in its bed, and not bubbling up anywhere.

-- Also make sure your safety valve is fitted in correctly.
+- Also, make sure your safety valve is fitted correctly.

 - Line up the arrows, and lock in place.

 - Now it’s time to heat that puppy up!